-Congenital Anomalies of the Cervix and Uterus
+Congenital anomalies of the cervix and uterus

 Congenital anomalies can affect the vulva, vagina, cervix, uterus, fallopian tubes and ovaries of females.
 While some of these conditions are noticed as soon as the baby is born, others aren’t typically discovered until later in life.
-Birth defects of the cervix or uterus are very rare, affecting only 4 percent of females.
+Birth defects of the cervix or uterus are very rare, affecting only four percent of females.

-What are Congenital Anomalies of the Cervix and Uterus?
+What are congenital anomalies of the cervix and uterus?

-Müllerian anomalies affect up to four percent of females.
-As an embryo forms, two paired müllerian ducts develop into the female reproductive tract which includes the fallopian tubes, uterus, cervix, and upper two thirds of the vagina.
 A wide variety of malformations can occur when this system is disrupted.
 Some birth defects of the cervix or uterus may need no treatment and do not interfere with a woman’s fertility.
 For conditions that do cause problems with fertility, menstruation or sexual relations, surgery can be effective.

-What are the different types of Congenital Anomalies of the Cervix and Uterus?
+What are the different types of congenital anomalies of the cervix and uterus?

-• Cervical Agenesis
+• Cervical agenesis

-• Unicornuate Uterus
+• Unicornuate uterus

-• Didelphys Uterus
+• Didelphys uterus

-• Bicornuate Uterus
+• Bicornuate uterus

-• Septate Uterus
+• Septate uterus

-What are the signs and symptoms of Congenital Anomalies of the Cervix and Uterus?
+What are the signs and symptoms of congenital anomalies of the cervix and uterus?

 • Cervical agenesis, or complete absence of the cervix, usually occurs along with vaginal agenesis.